 - How does opening to trade with external economies of scale differ from the partial equilibrium models earlier in the course? - Do low-cost suppliers still export? - Do high-cost suppliers still reduce production, and their countries import? - Does price rise in the low-price country and fall in the high-price country? - Does a move to free trade cause winners and losers in both countries?

 Monopolistic Competition

-- Economy: many (n, which is variable) firms, all alike but producing differentiated products
+- Economy: many (n, which is variable) firms, all alike but producing differentiated products - Model Average cost falls with higher output C/Q = c + F/Q - Cost per firm: C = c + F/Q

-- Model

-- Cost per firm: C = F + cQ

-Note: Average cost falls with higher output C/Q = c + F/Q